NY-22: Molinaro's High-Wire Act in a D+4 District

 Bottom Line

-NY-22 is the quintessential "strong R incumbent in a D-leaning district" race.
+NY-22 is the quintessential "strong R incumbent in a D-leaning swing district tracker" race.
 In a D+4 to D+5 environment, Molinaro likely survives.
 In a D+7 or stronger environment, the district flips.
 This makes it a late-cycle barometer race — if NY-22 is called for the Democrat on election night, it signals a wave large enough to flip many other seats as well.